 Ryanair and easyJet don't often fly the same route.
 To assess each airline's performance on price, we will take randomly selected off-season routes to compare.
 All are booked three months in advance, flying on a Thursday and returning on Monday whenever possible.
 Prices are for two people and all are without baggage, but including all other compulsory fees (such as credit card fees).
 Travelers have some flexibility and chose the cheapest fare within a window of a couple of weeks.

 It is much easier to have such flexibility with easyJet as they have a better 'flexible search' option than Ryanair does.
 Interestingly, Ryanair usually beats easyJet on price, but usually not by much.
 However, when Ryanair is more expensive, it is a lot more expensive.

 Obviously, you need to always shop around and don't believe that the airline you normally fly with is always the cheapest.

-A problem with making these price comparisons was that Ryanair often didn't cover the route I wanted, or the route was... currently not available.
-This was particularly the case for Edinburgh flights.
+A problem with making these price comparisons was that Ryanair often didn't cover the selected route, or the route was currently not available, this was particularly the case for Edinburgh flights.

-Plus, Ryanair still hasn't stopped the practice of unilaterally naming an airport after a city that is often 100 kilometers away.
-Ryanair claims to fly to three Barcelona airports, but there is in fact only one.
-And the situation is even worse with Ryanair's so-called Paris airports (Vatry airport is 147 kilometers from the center of Paris). easyJet flies to Paris Charles de Gaulle Airport, the main airport for the French capital.
+In addition, Ryanair has still not stopped the practice of unilaterally naming an airport after a city that is often 60 miles away.
+Ryanair claims to fly to three Barcelona airports, though there only one.
+The situation is even worse with Ryanair's so-called Paris airports (Vatry airport is 90 miles from the center of Paris).
+On the other hand, easyJet flies to Paris Charles de Gaulle Airport, the main airport for the French capital.